• Skip to primary navigation

 Jump to Recipe - Print Recipe

 This chess bars recipe is one of the easiest and best desserts out there!
-Sometimes referred to as chess cake or gooey butter cake, these bars use cream cheese and yellow cake mix for a delicious dessert that's requested year-round!
+Sometimes referred to as chess squares, Neiman Marcus bars, or gooey butter cake, these bars use cream cheese and yellow cake mix for a delicious dessert that's requested year-round!

 What are chess bars?

 These chess bars have a layer of cake-likeness on the bottom and a layer of gooey cream cheese + powdered sugar on the top.
 I just love how the top tends to get all crackly too.
-Over the years, my sweet tooth has almost gone away, but I still can't resist these!
-My mom has made them more recently, and they are ALWAYS what I gravitate towards and tend to scarf down a little too quickly.
+They are also called Paula Dean's ooey gooey butter cake, chess squares, Neiman Marcus bars, and a few other names too!
+Growing up, I always called them chess bars.

 • 4 eggs